<img src="https://www.webtraxs.com/webtraxs.php?id=gosuburban&amp;st=img" alt="">

 Hydraulic hose fittings should never be crimped at home.

 Several considerations should go into choosing new hydraulic fittings.
-It's important to consult an authorized dealer to ensure that the new fittings are compatible with your hoses material type and pressure rating.
-When it comes to installing these fittings, authorized dealers utilize specialized tooling to ensure they are properly and safely crimped.
-Never attempt to crimp hydraulic hose fittings at home.
+It's important to consult with an authorized dealer to ensure the new fittings are compatible with your hose's material type and pressure rating.
+When it comes to installing these fittings, authorized dealers use specialized tooling to ensure they are properly and safely crimped.

 Question: How to cut hydraulic hoses

-While it’s recommended that you contact an authorized hose dealer to cut and install new hydraulic hoses.
-If you choose to cut new hydraulic hoses, it’s important to utilize the proper cutting equipment.
+While it's recommended to contact an authorized hose dealer for cutting and installing new hydraulic hoses, if you choose to tackle it yourself, it's important you have the right cutting gear.

-To prevent debris from contaminating your hose, ensure you’re using a recommended chop saw and cut-off saw blade that’s rated for cutting hoses.
-For an easier and more streamlined approach, contact an authorized dealer that is equipped with specialized saws and tools designed to ensure hose integrity and cleanliness.
+To prevent debris from contaminating your hose, ensure you're using a chop saw and cut-off saw blade rated for hose cutting.
+Contact an authorized dealer equipped with specialized saws and tools designed to ensure hose integrity and cleanliness.

 Question: How to fix a hydraulic hose